Eric-Chung-0511/Eric-Chung-0511/README.md

 I believe in _"Garbage in, garbage out"_—a lesson that applies as much to training transformers as it does to a poorly defined CPM schedule.
 Whether it's feature engineering for XGBoost or preprocessing for diffusion models, a well-prepared dataset determines everything downstream.

 🔹 **Product-Minded Developer**
-I don't just build AI models—I develop solutions that address real user needs.
+I don't just build AI models, I develop solutions that address real user needs.
 PawMatchAI emerged from understanding breed selection challenges; VisionScout transforms complex visual scenes into comprehensive narratives for users seeking deeper image understanding; VividFlow tackles professional content creation for non-technical users.
 I prioritize features based on impact, iterate based on feedback, and measure success through actual adoption.
-The 68,000+ combined visits across my projects reflect this user-first approach, as does my technical writing on Towards Data Science—translating complex architectures into actionable insights for practitioners.
+The 69,000+ combined visits across my projects reflect this user-first approach, as does my technical writing on Towards Data Science—translating complex architectures into actionable insights for practitioners.

 ---